-For finals, the Library, Tutoring Center and Cafeteria all have extended hours to accommodate your busy schedule.
-Your first semester will pass in the blink of an eye, so make sure you are keeping up with your work as finals approaches.
+For finals, the Library, Learning Center and Cafeteria all have extended hours to accommodate your busy schedule.
+Your first semester will pass in the blink of an eye, so make sure you are keeping up with your work as finals approach.
 Finals week can be stressful with multiple projects or exams due on the same day, so managing your time, and setting deadlines for yourself will be very important.

 Spring Schedule And Grades

 As you head back home for winter break, you will have nearly a month before the next semester begins.
 While you can sign up for a winter session course (see below “Winter Session Courses”), it is also an opportunity for rest and relaxation as you prep for the spring semester.
 Usually, by the end of the first week of January, most of your final grades are available to view online in Pace portal.
 Once all grades are in, you will have a cumulative GPA based on a 0-4.0 scale.
-Maintaining at least a 2.0 is essential at Pace not only for academic success but to ensure your financial package (including scholarships), remain intact.
+Maintaining at least a 2.0 is essential at Pace, not only for academic success, but to ensure your financial package (including scholarships) remains intact.
 This is called “Good Academic Standing”.
 Reviewing your grades will also allow you to make appropriate adjustments to your schedule for the spring, if in fact there is a course you need to retake or drop.

 You can also modify your spring schedule over the winter break.
 Perhaps there was a course you were hoping to get into but it was closed and now open, or you decide to change your major or explore a different subject.
 You can adjust your schedule directly on the portal.
 You should consult with your UNV 101 Advisor or Office of the First Year Experience before you make changes to your schedule over the winter break.